Archive Best Phones Without Social Media to Buy for Your Kid

 Nokia 2720 Flip: Best for Emergencies

-Another basic Nokia model, this phone is especially good for you and your child if you’re worried about leaving them alone frequently.
+Another basic Nokia model.
+This phone is especially good for you and your child if you’re worried about leaving them alone frequently.
 Nokia 2720 Flip has an emergency contact button, so help is only a push of a button away from your child.
-A long press or a quick double press can send a text message to your child’s five designated contacts, so you can learn about the emergency and your child’s location.
+A long press or a quick double press can send a text message to your child’s five designated contacts.
+This way, you can learn about the emergency and your child’s location.

 This one also enables internet connectivity, and a few apps like Facebook and WhatsApp can be installed through KaiStore.
 Therefore, again, you need to check your kid’s phone sometimes.
 The best phone without social media should still be check every now and again.